 Environmental Archaeology Lab Member Involvement

 John M. Marston is the director of paleoethnobotany for KAAP.
 Despite the acknowledged significance of Khorezm as an important (and indeed, the largest) agricultural oasis in Central Asia from the 7th c.
 BCE onwards, systematic archaeobotanical recovery has never been undertaken anywhere in the Khorezm region.
 Sim-Ata was the first site in the region to be so investigated.
 Sydney Hunter assisted in sampling, flotation, preliminary analysis, and training of fellow archaeologists to continue this sampling method for future excavations.
 Marston and Hunter instituted a sampling and on-site flotation strategy of all excavation units, identified features and surrounding matrices, and laboratory analysis is ongoing.
-Hunter is currently processing, analyzing, and interpreting the macrobotanical and microbotanical material for a UROP project and her senior honors thesis, respectively.
+Hunter processed, analyzed, and interpreted the macrobotanical and microbotanical material for a UROP project and her senior honors thesis, respectively.